-The Underline will be built in three phases.
-Each segment of The Underline will demonstrate Miami-Dade County’s commitment to improving and enhancing connectivity.
-Construction of Phase 1, Brickell Backyard, started in December 2018.
-This segment of The Underline opened to the public on Feb.
+The Underline is being built in three phases.
+Each segment of The Underline will demonstrate DTPW's commitment to improving and enhancing connectivity.
+Phase 1, the Brickell Backyard, opened to the public on Feb.
 26, 2021.
 Brickell Backyard is located between the Miami River and SW 13th Street – next to the Brickell station.

-The Underline is expected to be completed in 2025.
+The Underline is expected to be completed in 2026.

 Once all three phases are completed, this project will be Miami-Dade County’s first true mobility corridor uniting all modes of transportation enhancing accessibility to eight Metrorail stations within its path and the neighboring communities.
 The Underline will serve 107,000 residents within a 10-minute walk, will provide access to public transportation to one University and 24 schools, two hospitals, three urgent care facilities, four major malls and over 10,000 businesses.

 The 10-mile corridor, which will vary from 70 to 170 feet wide, will provide pedestrian and bicycle paths, improvements to over 30 intersections, access to public transportation, lighting, and wayfinding.
 In addition to the transportation components, recreational features will include butterfly gardens, playgrounds, exercise equipment, basketball and volleyball courts, soccer fields, picnic areas, dog parks and more.